 The founding members of the grassroots organization, Betty L. Hicks, Ann Henry, Mary E. Brower, and Irene Chirco, established NSYC to initially serve the Rocky Point School District.
 At the time, no such prevention programming of this type existed for youth in the North Shore area, and it was seen as especially beneficial for the community as a whole.
-NSYC was officially incorporated as a 501(c)(3) not-for-profit corporation on January 6, 1981.
+NSYC was officially incorporated as a 501(c)(3) not-for-profit corporation in 1981.
 In its Certificate of Incorporation, NSYC listed its purposes:

 To establish, coordinate, and implement educational, cultural, recreational, and social programs for the youth in the Rocky Point School District.

 To encourage youth to participate in total community activities and programs.

 To stimulate, encourage, and foster efforts, both public and private, to discuss, deal with, and resolve issues and problems concerning youth in the Rocky Point School District.

 To encourage interaction and communication among current youth programs in the Rocky Point School District to ensure services are not duplicated.

 To establish Family Life Education Programs to guide and support the family and its changing needs.